entroform/stack-up.js/README.md

 ## Reset and restack

-If you change any of the configurations after the grid is initialized, you will need to call the `restack` method.
+Once the grid is initialized; you will need to call the `restack` method if you change any of the configurations.

 ```javascript